kallenosf/kallenosf.github.io/_posts/2024-11-17-bug-bounty.md

 ## Race conditions
-- Back in September 2023, Portswigger published [content](https://portswigger.net/web-security/race-conditions) in their web-security academy about race condition vulnerabilities, so I wanted to try it in the real world.
+- Back in October 2023, I was hunting bugs in a popular greek e-commerce app.
+Around that time, PortSwigger's Web Security Academy published new [content](https://portswigger.net/web-security/race-conditions?utm_source=chatgpt.com) on race condition vulnerabilities.
+This prompted me to explore the app for such issues.
 - <u>Race conditions</u> usually occurr when websites handle requests **in parallel without adequate safeguards**, leading to "collisions" that result in unintended behavior.
 - This type of vulnerability is similar to **business logic** flaws.
 - In a race condition attack, an attacker sends **carefully timed** requests to **intentionally create collisions** and exploit the resulting unintended behavior for malicious purposes.